AkashAgni/hello-world/README.md

 			}
 		}

-		//If p is not prime, the 2 will be added to p (there is no need to check an even number and p is always odd).
+		//If p is not prime, the 2 will be added to p (there is no need to check an even number and p is always odd)
+		//and it will move on to the next number.
 		//If p is prime, then it will be printed and 1 will be added to c.
 Of course, you don't need to print all
 		//the prime numbers leading up to the one you want, but I thought it would be nice to see it all go.
+Again
-			if (factors >= 1) {
+		//2 will be added to p and it will continue. if (factors >= 1) {
 				p = p+2;
 			}